gpegues/MKDocs_Dev/docs/EnterpriseNotifications/Important Update: Changes to Note-Taking (Wiki) in Microsoft Teams.md

 Thank you for your continued support and adaptability.

-Best regards,
+Have a great day!

-RCIT - Managed Services Team
+#### RCIT - Managed Services Team
-M365/Messaging Group
+M365 Services Team